jeffskinnerbox/rpi-loader/README.md

 * EdgeX

 -----

+The Raspberry Pi board named `test-pi` is intended to be my physical environment for building and then testing new hardware, software, and operating systems for the Raspberry Pi hardware environment.
+It will be a safe space to make the inevitable mistakes before I commit myself to some new system, or just a place for experimentation.

+I want to create, in advance, multiple base images (e.g. Raspberry Pi OS, Proxmox, Ubuntu, etc.) so I could move quickly from one to another.
+These base images will reside some where other than the `test-pi` and should be easy loaded onto the `test-pi`.
+On top of these base images, I will load things like [Home Assistant][91], [EdgeX Foundry][92], [OpenCV][913, [Tensorflow][94], etc.
+I want Ansible scripts to be used, when ever possible, to facilitate the creating and destruction of the environments loaded on the `test-pi`.

+# Base Image
+Raspberry Pi
+Ubuntu
+Proxmox

-# Create the Raspberry Pi Base Image
+## Create the Raspberry Pi Base Image
-Raspberry Pi OS boots off an SD card, and your going want to maintain base image to initate any new solution.
+Raspberry Pi OS boots off an SD card, and your going want to maintain SD card base image to imitate any new solution.
 This base image is an up-to-date version of the software on the SD card that can just plug in and it works in a minimal, predictable way.
-The creation of this base image will require some special tools (e.g. [Raspberry Pi SD-Card imager - `rpi-imager`][74]), but you will almost certainly require further changes to this base image and you're going to want to implement these additonal changes via standard tools like Ansible playbooks.
+The creation of this base image will require some special tools (e.g. [Raspberry Pi SD-Card imager - `rpi-imager`][74]), but you will almost certainly require further changes to this base image and you're going to want to implement these additional changes via standard tools like Ansible playbooks.

 ## Create the Raspberry Pi OS SD-Card
 I have written a detailed [step-by-step guide][03]